tamedia-adtec/goldbach-hiring-challenges/senior-ts-node-efficient-render/README.md

-# Code Challenge: Optimized Loading with API Calls
+# API Loading Optimization Challenge

+Welcome to the **API Loading Optimization Challenge**!
+In this exercise, you will optimize data retrieval and visualization by efficiently loading and displaying information from multiple API endpoints.

+---

 ## Overview

-In this challenge, you will implement an efficient loading behavior using the provided API.
-The goal is to display a list of site names and their display names as quickly as possible while also calculating the sum of requests from the site details API.
-The sum of requests should be displayed with minimal delay, ensuring a smooth user experience.

-## API Methods

-You will interact with the API using the following methods provided by the `ApiRepository` class:
+The file `index.ts` imports a small repository that interacts with an API providing site and site details data.
+Your goal is to optimize loading behavior, ensuring a smooth user experience while displaying site information as quickly as possible.

 ```javascript
 import { ApiRepository } from "./libs/api.repository.js";